 Looking at the Characters

 The Jetson family lives in Orbit City.
 The city’s architecture is rendered in the Googie style, and all homes and businesses are raised high above the ground on adjustable columns.(1)

 George Jetson lives with his family in the Skypad Apartments.
 George commutes to work in an aerocar that resembles a flying saucer with a transparent bubble top.(1)

 Daily life is characterized as being comically leisurely because of the incredible sophistication and number of labor-saving devices, which occasionally break down with humorous results.
 (1)

-George Jetson (the protagonist of the show), is a loving 40 year old family man who always seems to make the wrong decision.
-He works full time, 15 hours a week at Spaceley’s Sprockets as a computer engineer.
+George Jetson (the protagonist of the show), is a loving 40-year-old family man who always seems to make the wrong decision.
+He works full time, 15 hours a week at Spacely’s Sprockets as a computer engineer.
 He is married to Jane.(1) (8)

 Jane (33) is obsessed with fashion and new gadgets and her favorite store is Mooning Dales.
 She is also a dutiful wife who always tries to make life as pleasant as possible for her family as a homemaker.
 Outside the home, she is a member of the Galaxy Women Historical Society and is a fan of Leonardo de Venus and Picasso Pia.(1) (8)

 Their teenage daughter Judy (16) attends Orbit High School, and their early-childhood son Elroy (6½) attends Little Dipper School.
 (1) (8)

 Housekeeping is seen to by a robot maid, Rosie, which handles chores not otherwise rendered trivial by the home’s numerous push-button Space Age-envisioned conveniences.
 She’s an outdated model but the Jetsons love her and would never trade her for a newer model.
 Rosie does all the household chores and some of the parenting.
 She is a strong disciplinarian and occasionally dispenses advice to the family.
 (1) (8)